The Emperor’s New Clothes

-I am sitting in a gallery of a museum full of art works that were painted with supplies purchased from a local home improvement store that include at most three cans of paint, rollers, and masking tape, while listening to college kids wax rhapsodic about modernism in art and music.
-They all spout the same verbal diarrhea as drilled into them by the anointed professor about being deeply personal, different, elegant, and so on.
-Each is different he same in trying so hard to be different.
+I am sitting in a museum gallery full of art works that were painted with supplies that could be easily purchased from a local home improvement store.
+Requisite materials include at most two to three cans of paint, rollers, and masking tape.
+As I sit here, I am listening to college kids wax rhapsodic about modernism in art and music.
+This was their assignment, and they have labored mightily.

-Each performance represents one of the students’ attempts to “break the mold” and be different by copying the rule breaking of another.
+Each performance I listen to represents one of the students’ attempts to “break the mold” and be different by copying the rule breaking of another.
 Most just succeed in creating noise.
 One, in particular, seems to me the music you would get if you asked a deaf mathematician to compose an interesting piece of music.
 I sit here with my own “deeply personal” experience mostly limited to disgust and a deep sense of “otherness” imposed on me by the fact that I haven’t succumbed to the captivating preaching of modern art’s version of Jim Jones.
 I haven’t consumed the Kool-Aid so to speak.

 I am the unwashed.
 My lack of appreciation for meaninglessness, or, better stated, my inability to see deep meaning where it isn’t inherently present, gives the anointed the right to discount my views.
 They are free to mock my ignorance and congratulate themselves on their sophistication.
 Where I see a fat, weak, hairy, ugly diseased old man strutting naked through the streets, they see gilded robes of richest purple adorning a king.